Vera & John

 Praise for Vera & John

 'Vera & John' was featured in the 2017 sumer issue of Source, the Photographic review; on BBC Radio London’s Robert Elms show on Friday 17th February and in the Guardian on Saturday 28th January.
-Photomonitor also interviewed me about the project in July 2017.
+Photomonitor also printed an interview with myself about the project in July 2017.

 - "A moving and important project" Greg Hobson